Korzeremi02/NightPilot/README.md

 # NightPilot
-A python program to calculate night debt
+A program to calculate night debt and track night datas

 To build the .exe :
 1. Copy text in the .psl script